OmarhzmMashal/omarhzmmashal.github.io/index.md

 I work with Hadiseh Alaeian and Valentin Walther, focusing on excitons dynamics in a semiconductor (Cuprous oxide) under strong electromagnetic fields; Modeling the nonlinear optical response via dipolar interaction under strong microwave field.

-Current Interest: The limitations of Floquet theory in many-body quantum open quantum systems.
+Current Interest: The limitations of Floquet theory in many-body open quantum systems.